Custom Claim

 Use the

-The resulting access_token and id_token will now include custom claims.
+The resulting access_token and id_token will include your custom claims.
 For more information, refer to this.

 Best Practices